-Beginning in 2018-19 and every third year thereafter, Wyoming schools will be ranked from highest to lowest based on each school's combined score on the indicators for each subgroup.
+Beginning in 2018-19 and every third year thereafter, Wyoming schools will be ranked from highest to lowest based on each school's combined score for the achievement and growth indicators for each subgroup.
 When this combined score would place a subgroup(s) below the bottom 5% of all schools for the All Students group, the school will be identified for additional targeted support and improvement.
 Title I schools identified for additional targeted support and improvement that do not meet the exit criteria will be identified for comprehensive support and improvement.